MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/compose-http-requests-handle-errors.md

 -   To return formatted values with a query, include the odata.include-annotations preference set to `Microsoft.Dynamics.CRM.formattedvalue` using the [Prefer](https://tools.ietf.org/html/rfc7240) header.
 More information:[Include formatted values](query-data-web-api.md#bkmk_includeFormattedValues)

 -   You also use the `Prefer` header with the `odata.maxpagesize` option to specify how many pages you want to return.
-More information:[Specify the number of entities to return in a page](query-data-web-api.md#bkmk_specifyNumber)
+More information:[Specify the number of tables (entities) to return in a page](query-data-web-api.md#bkmk_specifyNumber)

 -   To impersonate another user when the caller has the privileges to do so, add the `CallerObjectId` header with the user's Azure Active Directory Object Id value of the user to impersonate.
-This data is in the [SystemUser entity](/reference/entities/systemuser) [AzureActiveDirectoryObjectId](/reference/entities/systemuser#BKMK_AzureActiveDirectoryObjectId) attribute.
+This data is in the [SystemUser table/entity](/reference/entities/systemuser) [AzureActiveDirectoryObjectId](/reference/entities/systemuser#BKMK_AzureActiveDirectoryObjectId) attribute (column).
 More information:[Impersonate another user using the Web API](impersonate-another-user-web-api.md).

 -   To apply optimistic concurrency, you can apply the [If-Match](https://tools.ietf.org/html/rfc7232#section-3.1) header with an `Etag` value.
 More information:[Apply optimistic concurrency](perform-conditional-operations-using-web-api.md#bkmk_Applyoptimisticconcurrency).

 -   To control whether an upsert operation should actually create or update an entity, you can also use the `If-Match` and [If-None-Match](https://tools.ietf.org/html/rfc7232#section-3.2) headers.
-More information:[Upsert an entity](update-delete-entities-using-web-api.md#bkmk_upsert).
+More information:[Upsert a table (entity)](update-delete-entities-using-web-api.md#bkmk_upsert).

 -   When you execute batch operations, you must apply a number of different headers in the request and with each part sent in the body.
 More information:[Execute batch operations using the Web API](execute-batch-operations-using-web-api.md).